benchittle/pressure-transducer/README.md

     * [`DIY2/`](/hardware/DIY2/) - Contains schematics for the second version of the transducer's electronics.

     * [`PCB/`](/hardware/PCB/) - WIP KiCad project for a PCB version of the electronics for the transducer.

+* [`documentation/`](/documentation/) - Contains various documentation for the hardware and software of each sensor.
+    * [`DIY2_Guide.pdf`](/documentation/DIY2_Guide.pdf) - Not-quite-finished guide for assembling, programming and using a DIY2 sensor.

+    * [`notes.md`](/documentation/notes.md) - My ongoing notes for the project, started at the beginning of DIY3 development.

+    * [`materials.md`](/documentation/materials.md) - Lists of electronic and housing materials, started at the beginning of DIY3 development.